 Eplerenone Dosage and Administration

-Once treatment with Eplerenone tablets have begun, adjust the dose based on the serum potassium level as shown in Table 1.
+Once treatment with Eplerenone has begun, adjust the dose based on the serum potassium level as shown in Table 1.

-The recommended starting dose of Eplerenone tablets are 50 mg administered once daily.
-The full therapeutic effect of Eplerenone tablets is apparent within 4 weeks.
-For patients with an inadequate blood pressure response to 50 mg once daily the dosage of Eplerenone tablets should be increased to 50 mg twice daily.
-Higher dosages of Eplerenone tablets are not recommended because they have no greater effect on blood pressure than 100 mg and are associated with an increased risk of hyperkalemia.
-[See CLINICAL STUDIES (14.2).]
+The recommended starting dose of Eplerenone tablet is 50 mg administered once daily.
+The full therapeutic effect of Eplerenone is apparent within 4 weeks.
+For patients with an inadequate blood pressure response to 50 mg once daily increase the dosage of Eplerenone tablets to 50 mg twice daily.
+Higher dosages of Eplerenone are not recommended because they have no greater effect on blood pressure than 100 mg and are associated with an increased risk of hyperkalemia [see CLINICAL STUDIES (14.2)].

 Dosage Forms and Strengths

-- concomitant administration of strong CYP3A4 inhibitors (e.g., ketoconazole, itraconazole, nefazodone, troleandomycin, clarithromycin, ritonavir, and nelfinavir).
-[See DRUG INTERACTIONS (7.1), CLINICAL PHARMACOLOGY (12.3).]
+- concomitant administration of strong CYP3A inhibitors (e.g., ketoconazole, itraconazole, nefazodone, troleandomycin, clarithromycin, ritonavir, and nelfinavir) [see DRUG INTERACTIONS (7.1), CLINICAL PHARMACOLOGY (12.3)],

 For Patients Treated for Hypertension

-Eplerenone tablets are contraindicated for the treatment of hypertension in patients with:
+Eplerenone is contraindicated for the treatment of hypertension in patients with:

 Warnings and Precautions

-Minimize the risk of hyperkalemia with proper patient selection and monitoring, and avoidance of certain concomitant medications [See CONTRAINDICATIONS (4), ADVERSE REACTIONS (6.2), and DRUG INTERACTIONS (7)].
-Monitor patients for the development of hyperkalemia until the effect of Eplerenone tablets are established.
-Patients who develop hyperkalemia (>5.5 mEq/L) may continue Eplerenone tablets therapy with proper dose adjustment.
+The risk of hyperkalemia is higher in patients with impaired renal function, proteinuria, diabetes and those concomitantly treated with ACEs, ARBs, NSAIDs and moderate CYP3A inhibitors.
+Minimize the risk of hyperkalemia with proper patient selection and monitoring [see DOSAGE AND ADMINISTRATION (2.1), CONTRAINDICATIONS (4), ADVERSE REACTIONS (6.2), and DRUG INTERACTIONS (7)].
+Monitor patients for the development of hyperkalemia until the effect of Eplerenone is established.
+Patients who develop hyperkalemia (5.5 mEq/L to 5.9 mEq/L) may continue Eplerenone therapy with proper dose adjustment.
 Dose reduction decreases potassium levels.
-[See DOSAGE AND ADMINISTRATION (2.1).]
+Patients on moderate CYP3A inhibitors that cannot be avoided should have their dose of Eplerenone reduced. [see DRUG INTERACTIONS (7.2)].